bmvdgeijn/WASP/mapping/README.md

 Step 3
 -----
-Map the input.remap.fq.gz using the same mapping choices as before
+Map the input.remap.fq.gz using the same mapping arguments used in Step 1.
+Note that the arguments should be exactly the same as those in Step 1 EXCEPT for arguments that directly modify the reads that are used by the aligner.
+For example the read trimming arguments to bowtie (e.g. -3 and -5 arguments) should be used in Step 1 ONLY because they modify the reads that are output by the bowtie.

 #### Example:
 	tophat --no-coverage-search -o ${LANE_NAME}_out_remap hg18_norand ${LANE_NAME}_out/accepted_hits.quality.remap.fq.gz